altocodenl/tagaway/readme.md

 ### Todo beta

-- gotoB v2
-   - Fix selection CSS, pics are not marked in blue

 - bug with missing AR tags?
 - UX round
    - Backspace when on filter or tag input